Board of Directors 2025

 Emma H. Nguyen, Operations Manager

-Emma is dog-obsessed, abolitionist, gardener who is passionate about building resilient, caring, accessible, liberated communities.
+Emma is an animal-obsessed, abolitionist, gardener who is passionate about building resilient, caring, accessible, liberated communities.
 With a background in community organizing, event coordination, project management, campaign development and facilitation, Emma uses her virgo powers to keep things running behind the scenes at Just Economics.
-Originally from rural North Carolina, Emma lives in the Southside neighborhood of Asheville with her husband Thom, Archi the hound dog and a flock of backyard chickens.
-She believes that with a little humor, a few spreadsheets and a belief in a better world – anything is possible.
+Originally from the rural foothills of North Carolina, Emma lives in Asheville’s Southside neighborhood with her husband Thom, Archi the hound dog and a flock of backyard chickens.
+She believes that with a little humor, some courageous companions, a few spreadsheets and a belief in a better world, anything is possible.